-Art Comes Alive In Orlando - Museum Of Art And More
+Art Museums in Orlando - Museum Of Art

-The city of Orlando is more than the major theme parks and the hundreds of attractions that you’ll find here.
-It is also home to a very robust art and cultural scene, with numerous museums and galleries, housing stunning collections of artworks that are carefully curated and displayed for Orlando’s many guests to enjoy.
-You’ll find several excellent museums in the city, with one of the more popular being the Orlando Museum of Art.
+Orlando is more than just the major theme parks and the hundreds of attractions that can be found here.
+It also has a thriving art and cultural scene, with numerous museums and galleries housing stunning collections of artworks that are carefully curated and displayed for the enjoyment of Orlando's many visitors.
+There are several excellent art museums in Orlando, one of which is the Orlando Museum of Art.

 The History of Orlando Museum of Art

 Orlando Museum of Art (OMA) was established in 1924 as the Orlando Art Association.
 This organization started as a small art center composed of artists who met on an informal setting in the 1920s where they displayed and critiqued their work.
 During the late 1950s, the group raised funds to build a facility which was designed by James Gamble Rogers III and was completed by the year 1960.